vincentskele/volt/README.md

 # Volt

 Volt is an open source Discord bot and Web Dashboard designed by RoboDAO for RoboDAO to provide a fun and interactive Discord token system paired with a basic UI.
-Users can earn, spend, and manage virtual tokens while enjoying features like jobs and games.
+Users can earn, spend, and manage virtual points while enjoying features like jobs and games.

 ## Features
-- **Basic Economy**: Manage wallets and banks with commands to deposit, withdraw, and transfer funds.
+- **Points System**: Manage points with commands like deposit, withdraw, and transfer.
-- **Admin Tools**: Grant money or items, create or remove items, and manage users and jobs.
+- **Admin Tools**: Grant points or items, create or remove items, and manage users and jobs.
 - **Shop System**: Buy, sell, and redeem items.
 - **Jobs**: Assign jobs to users for rewards.
 - **Games**: Play blackjack.
-- **Web UI**: Dashboard page.
+- **Web UI**: Dynamic dashboard page.

 ## Prerequisites
 Ensure your environment meets the following requirements before setting up PizzaBot: